philip-martin/transformable/README.md

   // can be: 'rotator-box' only (for now)
   type: 'rotator-box',

   // internal option to specify another Transformable instance to receive the transform.
-Do not use
   // it is used to make rotate handles work
   rotatetarget: instanceofTransformable